 Qualifying care relief applies on a tax year basis – that is, from 6 April in one year to 5 April the next.

-If your annual accounting date isn’t 5 April, HMRC will treat your total receipts from qualifying care and the qualifying amount as though they are for the tax year in which your accounting year ends.
+If your annual accounting date is not 5 April, HMRC will treat your total receipts from qualifying care and the qualifying amount as though they are for the tax year in which your accounting year ends.

-For example, if your accounting year is 30 September 2016 use the figures from your accounting year on your tax return for the tax year 2016 to 2017.
+For example, if your accounting year goes from 1 October 2017 to 30 September 2018 use the figures from your accounting year on your tax return for the tax year 2018 to 2029.

 For more information on how to complete your self-assessment tax return, look in the guidance notes.

 For the full self-assessment return, see: